mvoss96/LED-PIXELART-MATRIX/README.md

 https://www.thingiverse.com/thing:3349738

-I got the inspiration from the gameframe by ledseq however this firmware was written completly from scratch. my firmware supports laoding 16x16 .bmp files as animations from an SD-card and is also compatible to the origianl gameframe animations, that you can buy from ledseq.
+I got the inspiration from the gameframe by ledseq however this firmware was written completly from scratch. the firmware supports loading 16x16 .bmp files as animations from an SD-card and is also compatible to the original gameframe animations, that you can buy from ledseq.

 Other features that are supportet: